-Many thanks to everyone who has contributed already; if you haven't, remember that donations are tax deductible and can be made securely online here or with a check payable to Media Alliance sent to PO Box 35 Troy NY 12181.
+Our broadcast studios are finished and ready to go; now we're busy figuring out the details of the transmission end of things!
+Many thanks to everyone who contributed to our Buy-A-Watt fundraising campaign to build radio station WOOC 105.3 FM at The Sanctuary for Independent Media; if you haven't, remember that donations are tax deductible and can be made securely online here or with a check payable to Media Alliance sent to PO Box 35 Troy NY 12181.

 Thanks again to everyone who's helped us get this far, and to all the future donors who will help put WOOC 105.3 FM on the air!